DatasetRetrieval/submission176_code/README.md

 #### 2.) slibAPI and used ontologies

 The slibAPI is wrapper project for the SML library and loads all ontologies as external knowledge sources.
 Download and install the slibAPI.
 Create a ``resource/vocabs`` folder under the root folder ``slibAPI``.
-Download the following ontologies in owl format from [OBO Foundry](http://www.obofoundry.org/) and store it in the ``vocabs'' folder:
+Download the following ontologies in owl format from [OBO Foundry](http://www.obofoundry.org/) and store it in the ``vocabs`` folder:

 * [bfo](http://www.obofoundry.org/ontology/bfo.html)
 * [bto](http://www.obofoundry.org/ontology/bto.html)